awangui/awangui/README.md

 ### Hi there 👋
-👩‍🔧 I'm Anita Wangui
+👩‍🔧 I'm Anita Wangui a front-end web developer

 🌱 I’m currently learning JavaScript and React

-👯 I’m looking to collaborate on web based projects
+👯 I’m looking to collaborate on interesting web based projects

 ⚡ Fun fact: I love board games.
 9 times out of 10 I'll never decline to play a board game.
+I am also a huge music fan!

 Get in touch with me😄: anitawangui22@gmail.com

 <!--